Aarushi-commits/365-Days-of-Web-development/CONTRIBUTING.md

 Briefly explain what you built

-❌ PRs without an approved Issue reference will be rejected.
+PRs without an approved Issue reference will be rejected.

-❌ What Will Not Be Accepted
+❌ What Will NOT Be Accepted

 PR without issue approval